hanaheshamm/Realtime-Digital-Filter-Design/README.md

 - **Real-Time Filtering Simulation:** Offers a practical perspective by demonstrating the filter's performance on actual signals, crucial for applications requiring dynamic signal processing.
 - **Phase Correction with All-Pass Filters:** Addresses the common challenge of phase distortion in filter design, enabling users to achieve a more precise control over the filter's phase response without affecting its magnitude response.

-## Screenshots

-Below are screenshots from the application, showcasing its user interface and functionality:

 ## Examples and Inspiration